etlbox/etlbox.website/hugo/content/docs/transformations/merge-join.md

 ### Join with comparison

-A `MergeJoin` allows you to define a match and comparison function that describe which records are supposed to be joined.
-This behavior is similar to a LEFT/RIGHT/FULL JOIN.
-For performance reason, the `MergeJoin` will need sorted input on both sides.
-The order of the rows needs to be on the property you are using the comparison for.
-Then you can pass a ComparisonFunc<TInput1, TInput2, int> which returns an int value:
-If the ComparisonFunc is defined, records are compared regarding their sort order and only joined if they match.

-- It returns 0 if both records match and should be joined.
-- It returns a value little than 0 if the record of the left input is in the sort order before the record of the right input.
-- It returns a value greater than 0 if the record for the right input is in the order before the record from the left input.

 The `MergeJoin` transformation allows you to specify a match and comparison function that determines which records should be joined.
 This result of this function behaves similarly to a LEFT/RIGHT/FULL JOIN in SQL.

 For optimal performance, the `MergeJoin` requires sorted input from both sides.
 The rows should be ordered based on the property that is being used for comparison.